Can I Freeze a Compote?

 • Freezer Temperature: Maintaining a consistent temperature of 0°F (-18°C) prevents spoilage.

-• Ingredients: Compote made with delicate fruits may not last as long as those made with sturdier fruits like apples or pears.
+• Ingredients: Compote made with delicate fruits may not have the same shelf life as those made with firmer fruits like apples or pears.

 Recognizing Signs of Freezer Burn